roadtocode4u/spaceship/docs/icp/30-element-selectors-and-dom-manipulation/30-element-selectors-and-dom-manipulation.md

 Let's learn one by one...

-1. **`getElementById()`** is a method in JavaScript that is used to retrieve a reference to an HTML element with a specific `identifier` or `ID`.
-This method searches the document for an element with a matching `ID` and returns a reference to it if found.
+1. **`getElementById()`** is a method in JavaScript that is used to retrieve a reference to an HTML element with a specific `identifier` or `id`.
+This method searches the document for an element with a matching `id` and returns a reference to it if found.
 This method used to select an element by its `id` attribute.

 **For example :**